Leptogenesis assisted by scalar decays: Boltzmann equations

 In order to evaluate the impact of the scalar $\phi$, we separately demonstrate the evolution of number densities in the standard thermal leptogenesis without $\phi$ and that in the scalar-assisted leptogenesis.
 For the strong washout scheme BP~I, $Y_{N_1}$, $|Y_{B-L}|$, and $(Y_{N_1} - Y_{N_1}^\mathrm{eq})/Y_{N_1}^\mathrm{eq}$ as functions of $x$ in standard case are illustrated in left panel of Fig.~\ref{strong}, while $Y_\phi$ and $Y_\phi^\mathrm{eq}$ are also plotted in the right panel of Fig.~\ref{strong} for the scalar-assisted case.

 In the standard case of BP~I, although we have set a vanishing initial number density for $N_1$, the $N_1$ particles are rapidly thermalized via interactions with the SM plasma, and $Y_{N_1}$ quickly approaches the thermal value $Y_{N_1}^\mathrm{eq}$.
-The $CP$-violating $N_1 \leftrightarrow \ell H/\bar{\ell}\bar{H}$ processes for nonzero $Y_{N_1} - Y_{N_1}^\mathrm{eq}$ generate the lepton asymmetry, leading to the sudden increase of $|Y_{B-L}|$ from $x = 0.1$.
+The $CP$-violating $N_1 \leftrightarrow \ell H/\bar{\ell}\bar{H}$ processes for nonzero $Y_{N_1} - Y_{N_1}^\mathrm{eq}$ generate the lepton asymmetry, leading to the increase of $|Y_{B-L}|$ from $x = 0.01$.
 Then the washout processes begin to reduce the produced lepton asymmetry, resulting in the decrease of $|Y_{B-L}|$.
 There is a sharp change in the $|Y_{B-L}|$ curve at $x \sim 0.25$, and it corresponds to the sign flip of $Y_{B-L}$ because the first negative $Y_{N_1} - Y_{N_1}^\mathrm{eq}$ become positive after $x \sim 0.2$.
 For $x \gtrsim 0.25$, the net lepton numbers are regenerated under the competition between the generation and washout processes.
 The $Y_{B-L}$ value tends to be steady for $x \gtrsim 20$, where both the generation and washout of the lepton symmetry are suppressed at such low temperatures.
-This leads to a final baryon-to-photon ratio of $\eta_B = \num{7.16e-14}$, which is too low to account for the observed value \eqref{eq:eta_B_obs}.
+This leads to a final baryon-to-photon ratio of $\eta_B = \num{7.36e-14}$, which is too low to account for the observed value \eqref{eq:eta_B_obs}.

-In the scalar-assisted case of BP~I, the $\phi$ particles become out of thermal equilibrium after $x \sim 0.3$, and the $\phi \to N_1 N_1$ decays give rise to nonthermal production of $N_1$ particles.
+In the scalar-assisted case of BP~I, the $\phi$ particles never reach thermal equilibrium.
+They are primarily produced at high temperatures through interactions with Higgs bosons, and finally dissipated by decay processes, among which the $\phi \to N_1 N_1$ decay leads to nonthermal production of $N_1$ particles.
 At low temperatures, such an extra source for the $N_1$ particles helps the generation of the lepton asymmetry.
-As demonstrated in the right panel of Fig.~\ref{strong}, $|Y_{B-L}|$ rises again at $x \sim 4$, and becomes constant for $x \gtrsim 30$, resulting in a final $\eta_B$ of $\num{6.1e-10}$ to explain the observation.
+As demonstrated in the right panel of Fig.~\ref{strong}, $|Y_{B-L}|$ rises again at $x \sim 8$, and becomes constant for $x \gtrsim 60$, resulting in a final $\eta_B$ of $\num{6.1e-10}$ to explain the observation.